 Swedish Match Scientific Publications

 Science has for the last 60 years been an integral part of Swedish Match’s business.
-Over this period, the company has published close to 200 peer-revied scientific studies.
+Over this period, the company has published close to 200 peer-reviewed scientific studies.

-Initially the focus was the tobacco plant.
+Initially, the tobacco plant was the focus of research efforts.
 In “Tobacco isoprenoids - precursors of important aroma constituents” [1] the findings on how aroma compounds are formed via biodegradation of tobacco isoprenoids are summarized.
-One of its authors, Curt R. Enzell, was the man who came up with the idea to put loose snus in a pouch, which came to revolutionise the way the product was used and paving the way for the Swedish experience.
+One of its authors, Curt R. Enzell, had the novel idea to put loose snus in a pouch.
+This change revolutionized the way the product was used, paving the way for the Swedish Experience.

-In 1975, the scientific department turned their attention towards toxicology which ultimately led to GOTHIATEK®, the strictest standard ever developed for a tobacco product.
-The “Formation of Tobacco-Specific Nitrosamines (TSNA) During Air-Curing: Conditions and Control” [2] for example, helped Swedish Match to better understand how different parameters such as temperature and humidity during air curing of tobacco played a role in formation of TSNAs, ultimately decreasing the level of TSNAs in our snus products.
+In 1975, the scientific department turned their attention towards toxicology.
+These investigations which ultimately led to the development of GOTHIATEK®, the strictest quality standard ever developed for a tobacco product, with a focus on product safety and consumer protection.
+The “Formation of Tobacco-Specific Nitrosamines (TSNA) During Air-Curing: Conditions and Control” [2] for example, helped Swedish Match to better understand how different parameters—such as temperature and humidity during air curing of tobacco—played a role in the formation of TSNAs.
+This information ultimately led to the realisation of decreased levels of TSNAs in our snus products.

-With the success of snus and the advent of nicotine pouches, the scientific department turned their attention to the difference in delivery from nicotine pouches compared to tobacco based oral products.
-“Pharmacokinetic Comparison of a Novel Non-tobacco-Based Nicotine Pouch (ZYN) With Conventional, Tobacco-Based Swedish Snus and American Moist Snuff” [5] shows that nicotine pouches with higher doses of nicotine (6 and 8 mg) deliver nicotine in a similar way compared to existing smokeless products, with no significant adverse effects.
-Their efficacy in reducing withdrawal symptoms should therefore be similar to that for existing smokeless products and thereby they should be able to aid smokers reduce or stop combustible tobacco use.
+With the success of snus and the advent of nicotine pouches, the scientific department turned their attention to the difference in nicotine delivery between nicotine pouches and tobacco/based oral products.
+“Pharmacokinetic Comparison of a Novel Non-tobacco-Based Nicotine Pouch (ZYN) With Conventional, Tobacco-Based Swedish Snus and American Moist Snuff” [5] shows that nicotine pouches deliver nicotine in a similar way to that of existing smokeless products, with no significant adverse effects.
+By extension, the efficacy of nicotine pouches in reducing withdrawal symptoms should therefore be similar to that of existing smokeless products, thereby highlighting the potential use of these pouches in aiding smokers to reduce or stop combustible tobacco use.

-With toxicology being an integral part of the work of the scientific department since 1975, it was also important to understand the nicotine pouches and what they contained compared to snus and nicotine replacement therapies.
-“Harmful and potentially harmful constituents (HPHCs) in two novel nicotine pouch products in comparison with regular smokeless tobacco products and pharmaceutical nicotine replacement therapy products (NRTs)” [6] screened 43 harmful or potentially harmful constituents establishing that the tested nicotine pouches (ZYN) contained fewer and a similar number of constituents to the tested snus and NRT products, respectively.
+With regards to the toxicology work of the scientific department, it was especially important to understand what the nicotine pouches contained compared to snus and nicotine replacement therapies.
+“Harmful and potentially harmful constituents (HPHCs) in two novel nicotine pouch products in comparison with regular smokeless tobacco products and pharmaceutical nicotine replacement therapy products (NRTs)” [6] screened 36 HPHCs amongst nicotine pouches (ZYN), snus products, and NRTs.
+The results showed that the pouches contained fewer and a similar number of constituents to the tested snus and NRT products, respectively.

-The scientific work conducted over the last 60 years significantly contributed to the company’s strategic objective.
-It was the foundation for critical business decisions, transitioning the company from a state-owned tobacco entity with focus on cigarettes, towards becoming a company that saw a future with offering consumers reduced risk tobacco and nicotine products.
+The scientific work conducted over the last 60 years significantly contributed to the strategic objective of Swedish Match.
+It was the foundation for critical business decisions, and for transitioning the company from a state-owned tobacco entity focused on cigarettes to a company that offers consumers high-quality, reduced-risk tobacco and nicotine products.

 References